zr803/expense-tracker/README.md

 A new entry has been added to your expenses. \
 Wed Nov 23 10:33:03 PST 2022 \
 An entry has been removed from your expenses.

+## Phase 4: Task 3
+While it may not be noticeable in my UML diagram, the cohesion could be improved since there are multiple responsibilities in the ExpenseTrackerGUI class.
+For example the class is responsible for adding and removing entries to the display as well as constructs the overall display, so there are a lot of lines of code.
+So some changes I could make may include...
+- Creating a class for persistence related tasks in the GUI, that is a class responsible for saving and loading the state of the display.
+- Creating separate classes for removing and adding entries to the display.
+This may include, for example, creating a class responsible for the display panel where you create an entry, and another responsible for adding the entry to the GUI.

+Furthermore, in my GUI where I create the display, there are some lines of code that are very similar to each other, as they use the same layouts or create rigid areas between components that are the same size.
+To improve this I could create methods to cut down the duplicate code and improve the single point of control in case I want to change anything in the future, like making the gaps bigger.